 Your most inexpensive college options depend on your situation, the state you live in, and your eligibility for financial aid.
 With that being said, some options are generally more affordable than others.
 They are listed below, starting with cheaper options and ending with the more expensive ones.

 - Community colleges: The majority of community colleges are public, but there are some private ones sprinkled across the nation as well.
 These schools often charge tuition by the number of credit hours you are taking.
-This means that you can adjust your course load according to your ability to make tuition payments.
-You can also enroll as a part-time student so that you can continue working evenings, if necessary.
-At half the price of a public university, community college is already a bargain.
-Often, community colleges offer two-year programs.
-At the end of the program, you can transfer to a public university to complete your bachelor’s degree.
+This means that you can adjust your course load according to your ability to make tuition payments, for instance, choosing to enroll as a part-time student so that you can work during the evenings, if necessary.
+Community colleges often only offer two-year or shorter programs, which automatically cuts your tuition in half compared to what you’d be paying at a public university.
+At the end of your program, you can transfer to a public university to complete your bachelor’s degree.
 In the meantime, you’ll be knocking out your general education requirements at a price that can’t be beat.

 - Online degree programs*: Online degree programs may be right for you if you have an overwhelming schedule, family commitments, and a job at the same time.
 The University of the People is a tuition-free, nonprofit university that is completely online.
 About a quarter of its students are undocumented.
 The only costs are the $100 fees for each end-of-course exam.
 While it is difficult to find other accredited programs so inexpensive, there are many online universities that accept undocumented students.

-- Out-of-state public universities: Unfortunately, picking up and moving to a different state won’t grant you eligibility for that state’s tuition equity policies, but it will open up more options in your college search.
-Looking outside of your state is a necessary step for those that live in areas that bar undocumented students from enrolling in their universities (i.e. Alabama, South Carolina, and Georgia).
+- Out-of-state public universities: Unfortunately, picking up and moving to a different state won’t [glossary_exclude]grant[/glossary_exclude] you eligibility for that state’s tuition equity policies, but it will open up more options in your college search.
+Looking outside of your state is a necessary step for those that live in areas that bar undocumented students from enrolling in their universities (i.e., Alabama, South Carolina, and Georgia).
 For other students that live in one of the 26 states without tuition equity, an out-of-state university might be around the same price as attending a public school in state.
 In this scenario (for example, if you graduated high school in Arizona, Pennsylvania, or one of many other states), you would have to pay out-of-state tuition to attend a college in that state anyway.
 You might as well branch out your college search to include colleges in other states that better support your major or your goals.
-Because of your state’s policy, it might cost similarly anyway.
+Because of your state’s policy, the cost might be similar anyway.

 - Private colleges that do not offer institutional aid*: If you decide to attend a private university that does not offer institutional aid, you will probably be stuck paying the sticker price.
 If they decide to consider you an international applicant, they may even tack on a surcharge.
 Application fees for international applicants tend to be pricier than those for domestic applicants.